 Prepare to sweat: Bikram consists of a specific series of 26 poses and two breathing exercises practiced in a room heated to approximately 105 degrees and 40 percent humidity.
 All Bikram studios practice the same 90-minute sequence so you’ll know exactly what to do once you unroll your mat.
 Remember, the vigorous practice combined with the heat can make the class feel strenuous.
 If you’re new to Bikram, take it easy: Rest when you need to and be sure to hydrate beforehand.

-Best for: Amateurs.
+Best for: People who gravitate toward a set routine.
 Those who are newer to yoga might like Bikram because of its predictable sequence.

 6. Hot Yoga